georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 .. note::

 	Please remember, if you are subscribing again after expiring, your map credentials will have changed.
+If extending your subscription, your credentials will remain unchanged.

 Get Map Credentials
 ===================